-You’re encouraged to utilize the Office of Accessibility Services as a resource and to connect with us early and often.
-We offer several different accommodations and support systems to help make your time at WPI as smooth and successful as possible.
-If you need help accessing any information or forms on our website, we will gladly assist you.
+Students are encouraged to connect with the Office of Accessibility Services (OAS) as a resource should they want to explore putting accommodations in place If you need help accessing any information or forms on our website, we will gladly assist you.
 Please contact us by phone at 508-831-4908, by email at email@example.com, or by visiting Unity Hall - 5th floor.
 Our office hours are Monday-Friday from 8am-12pm, and 1pm-5pm.
 During the summer months (end of May through early August), the office closes at 4:30pm.

-In order to disclose a disability and request academic accommodations, you must:
+In order to disclose a disability and request academic accommodations, students must:

-After you submit the online intake form you will receive an auto-reply, from the office to your WPI email account, indicating that the form was received.
-Within 5 to 7 business days, after both the online intake form and submitted documentation have been reviewed, an OAS staff member will email you to schedule an intake appointment.
+After submitting the online intake form you will receive an auto-reply, from the office to your WPI email account, indicating that the form was received.
+Within 7 to 10 business days, after both the online intake form and submitted documentation have been reviewed, an OAS staff member will email you to schedule an intake appointment.
 During this meeting college appropriate accommodations will be discussed as well as general office supports that OAS can help with during your time at WPI.
 Once accommodations have been approved, you’ll be able to receive them throughout your time at WPI unless said accommodations have been approved on a temporary basis, you take substantial time off, or your disability has changed.

 There are times that the Office of Accessibility Services does consult with campus stakeholders to assist in the review of documentation.
-These offices include but are not limited to Student Health Services, the Student Development and Counseling Center, and Residential Services.
+These offices include but are not limited to Student Health Services, the Student Development and Counseling Center, and the Housing & Residential Experience Center.

 Please note: Documentation review and intakes are not held during final exam preparation and administration.
 Due to the high volume of exams that OAS helps accommodate we are unable to meet for intakes during the final 5 days of each term.